Isaac Bashevis Singer: Judaism

 Singer's relationship to Judaism was complex and unconventional.
 He identified as a skeptic and a loner, though he felt a connection to his Orthodox roots.
 Ultimately, he developed a view of religion and philosophy which he called "private mysticism".
 As he put it, "Since God was completely unknown and eternally silent, He could be endowed with whatever traits one elected to hang upon Him."

 Singer was raised Orthodox and learned all the Jewish prayers, studied Hebrew and learned Torah and Talmud.
 As he recounted in the autobiographical short story "In My Father's Court", he broke away from his parents in his early twenties.
 Influenced by his older brother, who had done the same, he began spending time with non-religious bohemian artists in Warsaw.
 Although Singer believed in a God, as in traditional Judaism, he stopped attending Jewish religious services of any kind, even on the High Holy Days.
 He struggled throughout his life with the feeling that a kind and compassionate God would never support the great suffering he saw around him, especially the Holocaust deaths of so many of the Polish Jews from his childhood.
 In one interview with the photographer Richard Kaplan, he said, "I am angry at God because of what happened to my brothers": Singer's older brother died suddenly in February 1944, in New York, of a thrombosis; his younger brother perished in Soviet Russia around 1945, after being deported with his mother and wife to Southern Kazakhstan in Stalin's purges.

 Despite the complexities of his religious outlook, Singer lived in the midst of the Jewish community throughout his life.
 He did not seem to be comfortable unless he was surrounded by Jews; particularly Jews born in Europe.
-Although he spoke English, Hebrew, and Polish fluently, he always considered Yiddish his natural tongue.
-He always wrote in Yiddish and he was the last notable American author to be writing in this language.
+Although he spoke English, Hebrew, and Polish fluently, he always considered Yiddish his natural tongue and always wrote in Yiddish.
 After he had achieved success as a writer in New York, Singer and his wife began spending time during the winters in Miami with its Jewish community, many of them New Yorkers.

 Eventually, as senior citizens, they moved to Miami.
-They identified closely with the Ashkenazi Jewish community.
 After his death, Singer was buried in a traditional Jewish ceremony in Cedar Park Cemetery, a Jewish cemetery in Paramus, New Jersey.